dainst/loc_drescher/README.md

 ### Variant: Elixir/Erlang installation

 Elixir runs in the Erlang Virtual Machine (VM), so you will need to install both Erlang and Elixir

-The development setup was done so far by simply running  `brew install erlang` and `brew install elixir` on Mac OS X and the `apt-get`-variants for Ubuntu/Debian.

 For further installation information and variants see: